ISUgenomics/B_dahlbomii_Genome_And_Annotation/40_Bombus_dahlbomii_Annotation.md

-# Annotate the E. robusta genome
+# Annotate the B. dahlbomii genome

 ### Fastqc of RNAseq
 ```